 Crane had suffered a minor spill about 30km into the 126km stage and had gone back to the team car for a bike change.
 While he was chasing back through the line of team cars following the race, there was a sudden stop of the vehicles in front of him and Crane crashed through the back window of the Cannondale team car.

-The 25-year-old from Seattle, Washington suffered severe facial trauma, and was evacuated to a hospital where he is in stable condition.
+The 25-year-old from Seattle, Washington suffered severe facial trauma, and was taken to a hospital where he is in stable condition.

 Team director Ed Beamon said the team would remain optimistic that Crane can make a full recovery, but it would be 24 hours before the extent of his injuries is fully known.